No-Regret M${}^{\natural}$-Concave Function Maximization: Stochastic Bandit Algorithms and Hardness of Adversarial Full-Information Setting: Conclusion and discussion

 Our stochastic bandit algorithms are limited to the sub-Gaussian noise model, while our hardness result for the adversarial setting comes from a somewhat pessimistic analysis.
 Overcoming these limitations by exploring intermediate regimes between the two settings, such as stochastic bandits with adversarial corruptions \citep{Lykouris2018-vz}, will be an exciting future direction from the perspective of \textit{beyond the worst-case analysis} \citep{Roughgarden2021-cf}.
 We also expect that our stochastic bandit algorithms have room for improvement, considering existing regret lower bounds for stochastic combinatorial (semi-)bandits with linear reward functions.
 For top-$K$ combinatorial bandits, there is a sample-complexity lower bound of $\Omega(N/\varepsilon^2)$ for any $(\varepsilon, \delta)$-PAC algorithm~\citep{Rejwan2020-hs}.
 Since our $O(K^{3/2}\sqrt{N/T})$-simple regret bound implies that we can achieve an $\varepsilon$-error in expectation with $O(K^3N/\varepsilon^2)$ samples, our bound seems tight when $K = O(1)$, while the $K$ factors would be improvable.
 Regarding the cumulative regret bound, there is an $\Omega(\sqrt{KNT})$ lower bound for stochastic combinatorial semi-bandits~\citep{Kveton2015-wy}.
 Filling the gap between our $O(KN^{1/3}T^{2/3})$ upper bound and the lower bound is an open problem.
 (Since we have assumed $T = \Omega(KN)$ in \cref{section:stochastic-bandit}, our upper bound does not contradict the lower bound.)
+We believe that our upper bound is essentially tight considering a recent minimax regret bound by \citet{Tajdini2023-mt} for bandit submodular maximization, which we discuss in detail below.
 Regarding the adversarial setting, it will be interesting to explore no-approximate-regret algorithms.
 If M${}^\natural$-concave functions are restricted to $\set{0, 1}^\V$, the resulting problem is a special case of online submodular function maximization and hence vanishing $1/2$-approximate regret is already possible~\citep{Roughgarden2018-tw,Harvey2020-vk,Niazadeh2021-ak}.
 We may be able to improve the approximation factor by using the M${}^\natural$-concavity.